Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Related Work

 The subgraph matching has been proved to be an NP-complete problem \cite{lewis1983michael}, which is not tractable.
 Many prior works \cite{shang2008taming,he2008graphs,bi2016efficient,bhattarai2019ceci,han2019efficient,bonnici2013subgraph,carletti2015vf2,lou2020neural,duong2021efficient} designed various database techniques (e.g., pruning \cite{shang2008taming,he2008graphs,bi2016efficient,bhattarai2019ceci,han2019efficient,bonnici2013subgraph,carletti2015vf2} or approximation \cite{lou2020neural, duong2021efficient}) to reduce the computational overhead to optimize the computational complexity in the average case.
 However, in this work, we consider a novel and effective perspective, that is, an AI-based approach via GNNs, to enable efficient processing of exact subgraph matching queries without any false dismissals.

 {\bf Exact Subgraph Matching.} Prior works on exact subgraph matching fall into two major categories, i.e., join-based \cite{lai2015scalable, lai2016scalable, aberger2017emptyheaded, ammar2018distributed, mhedhbi2019optimizing, lai2019distributed, sun2020rapidmatch} and backtracking-search-based algorithms \cite{shang2008taming, carletti2015vf2, bonnici2013subgraph, sun2012efficient, he2008graphs, bi2016efficient, bhattarai2019ceci, han2019efficient, carletti2017challenging}.
 Specifically, the join-based algorithms split the query graph into different subgraphs (e.g., edges \cite{aberger2017emptyheaded, ammar2018distributed}, paths \cite{mhedhbi2019optimizing}, and triangles \cite{sun2020rapidmatch}) and join candidates of each subgraph to obtain final answers.
 Moreover, the backtracking search-based algorithms search candidates of each vertex in the query graph, and then apply the backtracking search in the data graph to enumerate subgraph matching answers.
 In contrast, our proposed GNN-PE approach transforms graph paths to GNN-based embeddings in the embedding space (instead of directly over graph structures) and utilizes spatial indexes to conduct efficient searches at low query costs.
+Different from GNN-PE in the conference version \cite{ye2024efficient}, in this long version, we propose a more efficient GNN-PGE approach, which groups embedding vectors of paths with the same starting vertices as the basic search unit to further optimize the subgraph matching efficiency and reduce the (index) space cost.

 Several existing works \cite{shasha2002algorithmics,james2004daylight,yan2004graph} also considered subgraph matching by using feature vectors (e.g., frequency vectors based on path \cite{shasha2002algorithmics,james2004daylight} or non-path \cite{yan2004graph} patterns) to represent graphs.
 However, they retrieve small graphs in a graph database (e.g., chemical molecules) that contain the query graph, which differs from our problem that finds subgraphs in a single large data graph.